longevityframework/longevity/manual/repo/persistent-state.md

 layout: page
 ---

-The persistent state is a container for your roots where the persistence information is stored.
+The persistent state is a container for your persistent objects where the persistence information is stored.
 You might find database IDs, optimistic locking counters, dirty flags, and created/modified columns in there.
 While you will be able to see some of these things when querying your database by hand, in your application, the persistent